hyprwm/hyprland-wiki/pages/Nvidia/_index.md

 1. Install the package.
 On Arch, this is `libva-nvidia-driver` in the official repos.

-2. Add this variable to your hyprland config:
+2. Add this variable to your Hyprland config:
    ```ini
    env = NVD_BACKEND,direct
    ```